Updated on March 7th, 2022

 That means, not only is it important to start planning for their first FAFSA, but it’s also important to make wise choices all the way through their final FAFSA filing.
 That way, your EFC can stay as low as possible, and you can help increase your student’s odds of graduating debt-free.

-This season, FAFSA has created a new tool to help ease the application process; a new mobile app called myStudentAid.
+For 2019-2020, FAFSA created new tool to help ease the application process; a new mobile app called myStudentAid.
 The app is available for iOS and Android and helps give students and families access to the application on the go!

 Not only is this app an option for applying for the FAFSA, but is a great resource for current college students to check their aid totals.
 Parents and students can also ‘chat’ within the app, keeping all your conversations about financial aid organized.